godspeedelbow/writing/async-await.md

 ```

 **Note:**
+- 'passing along data' is cumbersome and so is error-handling (`if (err) return done(err);` much lately?)
+- because of the nature of callbacks in nodejs, errors stacks are incomplete
-- you can also use other control flow libraries to achieve the same result
+- there are other control flow libraries that offer similar solutions

-### Only callbacks
+### Mere callbacks

 ```js
 const run = (userId) => {